-In the case of adjustable axles, the track rod-adjusting bolt and axle clamp should be checked.
+In the case of adjustable axles, the track rod-adjusting bolt should be checked.
 Axle adjustment is covered in the following pages of this instruction book but we should emphasise that both front and rear axle fixings should be re-checked for tightness after a few hours work.
 A weekly visual inspection should also be initiated.